raven-os/guidelines/GitTips.md

 Using `git fetch origin master` and then `git rebase origin/master` allows to always have your commits be after those of the master branch.

+Note that this can be achieved using `git pull --rebase` which will save you some time.

 This also means that instead of having merges, you will fix conflicts in the appropriate commits, thus sanitizing the history.

 Of course, this requires to force push (see warning above).